6 Simple Ways to Relax Without Feeling Guilty

 Go to a park, take a walk, or go for a relaxing drive.
 Just don’t think about work!
 Allow yourself to live in and enjoy the moment!

 Reading can be an escape in itself and also therapeutic!
-There’s nothing like getting lost in a good book ( cough – Dilemmas Of a Damsel) or even movie for that matter!
-Kick back and enjoy!
+There’s nothing like getting lost in a good book or even movie for that matter!
+Kick back and enjoy it!